odioski/RADICO/README.md

 ## 🤝 Contributing

-We welcome contributions to RADICO!
+We welcome contributions to RADICA!
 Here's how you can help:

 1. **Fork** the repository
 2. **Create** a feature branch (`git checkout -b feature/amazing-feature`)